CydYrg/web-sprint-challenge-single-page-applications/README.md

 The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
 It's mostly useful for getting access to the match data without actually rendering a <Route>

 1. How would you explain form validation to someone who has never programmed before?

+JavaScript provides a way to validate form's data on the client's computer before sending it to the web server.
+Form validation generally performs two functions.

+Basic Validation − First of all, the form must be checked to make sure all the mandatory fields are filled in.
+It would require just a loop through each field in the form and check for data.

+Data Format Validation − Secondly, the data that is entered must be checked for correct form and value.
+Your code must include appropriate logic to test correctness of data.

 1. In 1-2 sentences, define end to end testing.

+End-to-end testing is a Software testing methodology to test an application flow from start to end.
+The purpose of End to end testing is to simulate the real user scenario and validate the system under test and its components for integration and data integrity.

 ## Instructions